LegitCamper/picocalc-os-rs/README.md

 # PicoCalc OS (Rust)

-A simple operating system for the **Clockwork PicoCalc**, written in Rust.
+A simple kernel and applications for the **Clockwork PicoCalc**, written in Rust.
 This project provides a minimal kernel, ABI, and user-space applications to experiment with OS development on constrained hardware.

 ## Status

 Basic synchronous applications are working great.
-Current focus is on exanding applications and porting software, finding bufs in ffi, and making sure the kernel is as stable as possible.
+Current focus is on exanding applications and porting software, finding bugs in ffi, and making sure the kernel is as stable as possible.

 ## Project Structure

-- **`kernel/`** – The core OS kernel (task scheduling, drivers, memory, etc.)
+- **`kernel/`** – The core OS kernel
-- **`userlib_sys/`** – FFI bindings for kernel syscalls - kernel ↔ userspace (Repr "C")
+- **`userlib_sys/`** – C FFI bindings for kernel syscall
 - **`userlib/`** – Rust wrapper on top of `userlib_sys`
 - **`picolib/`** – Built with ```just newlib```, and provides libc symbols when linking with C libraries
 - **`user-apps/`** – Collection of userspace programs (gif player, wav player, calculator, snake, etc.)